 Without an out-of-the-box solution or built-in reports within SharePoint, it can be hard to obtain answers to crucial questions, which may leave your company vulnerable to security concerns.
 Are people behaving in risky ways?
 Is content being shared where it shouldn’t be or with people that shouldn’t have access?

 Reporting also allows you to provide your colleagues with support.
-Through your reporting activities, you can track whether SharePoint users are taking advantage of everything that’s available to them.
+Through your reporting activities, you can track your SharePoint users’ engagement.
 This may seem like a small thing, but it could have a butterfly effect across an entire organization.

 Top 5 types of data to monitor in your SharePoint environment